brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Upgrade**

+An interesting take on the post-human world.
+It’s a schlocky, funny, gory AF film, and not very into its own violence.
+Also it was rad to see Betty Gabriel from Get Out again.

 **Sonic the Hedgehog**

 Weird how much more low-key enjoyable this was than the last movie I watched.
 From the delightfully bad puns, to Jim Carrey having way too much fun, to Ben Schwartz just being himself, this was a nice Saturday afternoon romp.
 I went in expecting basically nothing, and was pleasantly surprised.